Next start date:

 Application Fee Waiver: UC Berkeley Graduate Division and the I School are pleased to offer application fee waivers to eligible MIMS applicants.
 Prior to submitting your application, please complete our Application Fee Waiver request form.

 Some of our MIMS applicants will be invited to interview as part of the application review process.
 Interviews are by invitation only, and may be requested if the admissions committee has follow-up questions or concerns that an interview could help address or clarify.
 If you are invited to interview, we recommend that you prepare as you would for a professional business interview.
 Be ready to discuss your background and your goals.
 An interview invitation has no reflection on your chances of admission.

-Pursuant to UC Berkeley policy, application essays must be written by the candidate her or himself.
+Pursuant to UC Berkeley policy, application essays must be written by the candidate.
 For admitted students, application materials must comply with the Code of Student Conduct.